 For the Thrashers, a noteworthy feature that made this sneaker striking is the sleeker profile and double-layered foxing tape on the toe.
 This facet provides double protection during the flip tricks and high jumps.
 Another striking element is the recessed eyelets that furnish enhanced strength and longevity of the laces.

-The Adidas Campus silhouette has stayed low-key over the years chilling behind the limelight, as opposed to its siblings - Superstar, Gazelle, and Stan Smith.
+The Adidas Campus sneaker has stayed low-key over the years chilling behind the limelight, as opposed to its siblings - Superstar, Gazelle, and Stan Smith.
 It was initially tagged as Tournament, as a hard wearing hard court footwear and renamed as Campus in the 80s, the era when Pro Model and Gazelle reign the market.

 From the hard court, Campus was able to cross the lifestyle scene in the 90s when the hip-hop fanatics started using it.
 Several music groups like Run DMC and the Beastie Boys sported the Campus which intensified the curiosity of the masses to the Campus silhouette and launched its popularity into the lifestyle arena.